 Zowie!
 Quite a statement to swallow, because it’s true about what Americans believe.
 Technology, however, will not save us.
 But, maybe, and only if—it’s a big iffen—we take control, stop letting ourselves be spoon fed “free” (slaves get everything free), and put doing things well, and doing what’s right for people, before and above doing for riches.

 Although the medium can’t be blamed for its abuse, there are underlying, unavoidable traits belonging to visual media which can’t be escaped.
 When I listen to music, I turn down the lights and close my eyes—it’s the only way to focus on the music.
 When people read, they need quiet to focus on reading.
 Vision is our dominate sense, and it dominates our attention when stimulated.
-Unfortunately, visual media, TV, cinema, WWW, send messages to our vision centers first, trailing behind, they rouse our auditor systems.
+Unfortunately, visual media, TV, cinema, WWW, send messages to our vision centers first, trailing behind, they engage our auditor systems.
 We are being injected with a continuous flow of stimuli.
-We are passive recipients of this input, strongly unlike reading that requires intention and concentration.
-The written word, and to some extent the spoken word without images, works on the language and intellectual centers of the brain to stimulate higher order thought processes that audio/video inputs don’t access as directly, and don’t need to do it to be affective.
+We are passive recipients of this kind of input, unlike reading that requires intention and concentration.
+The written word, and to some extent the spoken word without images, works on the language and intellectual centers of the brain to stimulate higher order thought processes.
+These higher order processes don’t get as directly accessed by A/V sources, nor do they need to to be affective and influential.

 Which brings us to the next pop.
 Media abuse, viewer abuse, advertising abuse, and sociopolitical abuse are the subjects of the next book.
 I couldn’t split this into two reviews because these books and their topics link together in powerfully multiplexing ways.
 And reading them sequentially doubles their impact.